 Monitoring systems can also be put in place to detect suspicious behavior on files across the network.
 These systems alert the administrator when file access from internal or external users is unusual.

 Social media is a part of online marketing for most businesses, so it has many advantages in the marketing world, but it’s a huge security concern for network protection.
 The best defense is a great offense.
 Be sure to beef up your security awareness training so that security is top-of-mind for all employees.
-Consider spear phishing your employees and employing social engineering tests to continually measure how vulnerable your organization is to these types of attacks.
+Consider spear phishing attacking your employees and employing social engineering tests to continually measure how vulnerable your organization is to these types of attacks.